 And thus the wonderful Blue Grotto is suggested to me.
 It is situated on the island of Capri, twenty-two miles from Naples.
 We chartered a little steamer and went out there.
 Of course the police boarded us and put us through a health examination, and inquired into our politics, before they would let us land.
 The airs these little insect governments put on are in the last degree ridiculous.
 They even put a policeman on board of our boat to keep an eye on us as long as we were in the Capri dominions.
 They thought we wanted to steal the grotto, I suppose.
 It was worth stealing.
 The entrance to the cave is four feet high and four feet wide, and is in the face of a lofty perpendicular cliff — the sea wall.
 You enter in small boats, and a tight squeeze it is, too.
 You cannot go in at all when the tide is up.
 Once within, you find yourself in an arched cavern about one hundred and sixty feet long, one hundred and twenty wide, and about seventy high.
 How deep it is no man knows.
 It goes down to the bottom of the ocean.
 The waters of this placid subterranean lake are the brightest, loveliest blue that can be imagined.
 They are as transparent as plate glass, and their coloring would shame the richest sky that ever bent over Italy, No tint could be more ravishing, no luster more superb.
 Throw a stone into the water, and the myriad of tiny bubbles that are created flash out a brilliant glare like blue theatrical fires.
 Dip an oar, and its blade turns to splendid frosted silver, tinted with blue.
 Let a man jump in, and instantly he is cased in an armor more gorgeous than ever kingly Crusader wore.

-“resting” a couple of days and studying human
+myself to death “resting” a couple of days and studying

-villainy, with the landlord of the Grande Sentinelle
+human villainy, with the landlord of the Grande

-for a model.
-So we went to Procida, and from thence to
+Sentinelle for a model.
+So we went to Procida, and from

-Pozzuoli, where St. Paul landed after he sailed from
+thence to Pozzuoli, where St. Paul landed after he

-Samos.
-I landed at precisely the same spot where St.
+sailed from Samos.
+I landed at precisely the same spot

-Paul landed, and so did Dan and the others.
-It was a
+where St. Paul landed, and so did Dan and the others.
+It

 people seven days before he started to Rome.